LarsBehrenberg/IA-prototype/content/posts/paul-gauguin.md

       It is here that his story takes another turn.
+    sideGalleryImages:
+      - imageTitle: "'Where Do We Come From?
+What Are We?
+Where Are We Going?' by Gauguin in 1897, Boston Museum of Fine Arts, Boston, MA"
+        imageUrl: /assets/gauguin-where-do-we-come-from-1897.jpg
+      - imageTitle: "'Spirit of the Dead Watching' by Gauguin in 1892, Albright–Knox Art Gallery, Buffalo, NY"
+        imageUrl: /assets/gauguin-spirit-of-the-dead-1892.jpg
+      - imageTitle: "'O Taiti (Nevermore)' by Gauguin in 1897, Courtauld Institute"
+        imageUrl: /assets/gauguin-o-taiti-nevermore-1897.jpg
   - textTitle: Gauguin and the Symbolist movement
     text: >-
       ### Determined to attempt a career painting professionally, Gauguin spent